examdawn/content/NEP2020/2024/BCA/3rdsem/ccn/assignments/assignment1.md

 [(1)](https://chatgpt.com)

-### 3. What is Network Topology?
+### 3. What is a "Network Topology"?
 Explain types with neat diagram.
 Network Topology refers to the arrangement or layout of different elements (links, nodes, etc.) in a computer network.
 It defines how devices are interconnected and how data flows within the network.
 Understanding network topology is essential for designing and managing networks effectively.
 Here are the primary types of network topologies:

 #### 1. **Bus Topology**